Stop Blaming the Handoff — Your Delivery Model Is Broken

 Deployment hands off to production support.

-And somewhere in that chain, things get weird.
+Somewhere in that chain, things get weird.

-Everyone insists that they did their part.
+Intent disappears.
+Context evaporates.
+Defects show up late.
+Ownership turns fuzzy.
+Everyone insists they did their part.

-And worst of all, leadership starts asking why the integrated release looks like a hostage negotiation conducted through Jira comments, spreadsheets, three separate status meetings, and a 17-hour war room.
+Then leadership starts asking why the integrated release looks like a hostage negotiation conducted through Jira comments, spreadsheets, three separate status meetings, and a 17-hour war room.

 Here is the uncomfortable truth: